 Thanksgiving is one of my favorite holidays—a time for family to gather and a present-moment reminder to practice gratitude.
-But I have to admit that practicing gratitude in the last 18 months with the COVID-19 pandemic has been extremely challenging.
-You might be feeling stressed, sad, discouraged, fearful, or just angry at times.
-All this uncertainty has caused a higher level of anxiety.
-With everything that’s happened, what can we do to manage our feelings better and how can gratitude really help with anxiety?
+You might be feeling stressed, sad, discouraged, anxious, fearful, or just angry at times.
+What can we do to manage our feelings better and how can gratitude really help with anxiety?

 The Power of Gratitude

 I discovered the power of gratitude when I learned about the neuroscience of emotional intelligence.
 Practicing a daily acknowledgment of who and what we are grateful for can be life-changing.
 In fact, studies have shown how gratitude can shield you from the blues, promote optimism, and make you feel happier.
 In a nutshell, appreciation can be your antidote to fear and anxiety.

 Practicing gratitude is a key component of emotional intelligence in two ways:

 - Emotional self-awareness: “Is your glass half empty or half full?
 Am I grateful or ungrateful?”

 - Emotional management: “How can I create a daily ritual and have my own appreciation act as an anchor for myself and others?”

 Having an intentional focus on people and things that you’re grateful for also strengthens empathy and helps build stronger relationships with others.
 Gratitude is a powerful human emotion and can be utilized to help us self-soothe when we’re feeling anxiety and fear.